Is SimpliSafe Good for Business?

 What about looks?
 Well, unless you own a greasy auto shop, the SimpliSafe Hub will likely compliment your business' interior decor.
 We think the equipment is well-designed, with a modern flair to it.
 And then there are other practical features that you’ll want to consider, like employee access codes, activity logs so you can see who’s coming and going, and more.

 FYI: SimpliSafe is a wireless security system, which means there are no exterior wires that criminals can cut to bypass the system.
 We think wireless systems are the way to go, especially for businesses.

 Now before we move on, you should know that we have a couple of minor gripes that we’ll share with you.
-But overall, if you’re looking to secure your business without depleting your company’s bottom line, SimpliSafe is both affordable and effective.
+But overall, if you’re looking to secure your business without depleting your company’s bottom line, SimpliSafe is both an affordable and effective security system.
 Let's have a closer look!

 What Types of Businesses Benefit from SimpliSafe?